mcdafydd/scini-cockpit/README.md

 ** NOTE: the named volume is only loaded into the openrov container to work in this environment.
 If you want to make changes to containers other than openrov-cockpit, be careful not to lose changes made inside the writeable, non-persistent layer of a container without a named volume. **

+## Co-Pilot Interface

+The files in `assets/www` and `assets/www-ro` are copied into the openrov container in `/opt/openrov/` and are served to clients in two ways:

+* The mjpg_streamer process' output_http.so plugin.
+This standalone binary is compiled into the openrov container and is managed by OpenROV.
+* A static alias in OpenROV's Nginx reverse proxy

+### Keep Web Interface in a Single Directory

+The mjpg_streamer web server is very basic and all files must in a single directory.
+It will not see files in a sub-directory, so don't try to better organize these files without also changing the HTTP server.
+The fork of mjpg_streamer used by the openrov container in this repository supports `.mjs` files, so you can use ES6 modules.

+This will be required until we decouple mjpg_streamer from the co-pilot interface.

+## Simulating Devices with serial-tester

+The `serial-tester` container can simulate random latency and packet loss, which can be helpful in testing changes to the main OpenROV platform event loop.
+Add any or none of the environment variables described below to `docker-compose.dev.yml` in any of the serial-tester container services to modify response behavior.

+* BASEDELAY="50" (5-500 in milliseconds - minimum delay to add to responses)
+* DELAY="50" (5-500 in milliseconds - maximum delay variance added to BASEDELAY)
+* LOSSPCT="0.0" (0.0-1.0 - likelihood that response will be dropped)

 ## Learning And Troubleshooting from the Network

 The network traffic flowing between containers can be a great way to diagnose problems you might be working.